obzai/obzai/README.md

 # Explain, monitor and improve your vision AI systems.

-**obz** is a Python package for monitoring, explainability, and outlier detection in computer vision models.
+**ObzAI** is a Python package for monitoring, explainability, and outlier detection in computer vision models.
 It provides both local and cloud-based tools for data inspection, XAI generation, anomaly detection, and visualization.

 Please visit [Obz.AI](https://obz.ai/) for full offerings and documentations.